jakdept/moxxi/setup.md

 * `ssl.conf`

 You should also probably consider adding access control to the moxxi control vhost - otherwise someone could spam it and create domains.
-The following cover some different examples:

-* `ip_restriction.moxxi.parentdomain.com.conf`
+You figure it out.

 ### Firewall setup ###